Frequently Asked Questions

 How long is a session?

-This will depend on a variety of factors:
+This will depend on two factors:

 • purpose of session for child or adult (e.g. assessment versus therapy)